Trauma Treatment / Phobias / Compulsions and Urges / Breaking Negative Patterns

-In my Stress Management Practice I have devised an eight step model to help a person identify and understand the sources of their stress.
+In my Stress Management Practice I have devised an eight step model to help a person identify and understand the sources of their stress and their negative impact on their life.
 The visual work sessions can aid in empowering the person to make changes through revised thinking and behaviour, thus reducing their stress level.
 The positive experience of change can become the building blocks for increased self esteem and self confidence.
 The result can help restore a sense of internal peace and wellbeing.

 - Step 1 - introduction and stress test

 - Step 2 - identification of stress areas

 - Step 4 - exploration of the emotional, psychological and physiological aspects of stress

 - Step 5 - exploration of the impact stress has on thinking, behaviour and quality of life